OPM/ResInsight-UserDocumentation/content/Calculated Data/AggregationOfGridCellValues.md

 +++
-title = "Statistics on Sum of Grid Cell Values" published = true weight = 20
+title = "Aggregation of Grid Cell Values" published = true weight = 20
 +++

-## Statistics on Sum of Grid Cell Values
+## Aggregation of of Grid Cell Values and Statistics
 - import a grid case ensemble
 - define a summation in the grid calculator, mySum := sum(cellProperty)
 - in the Statistics case, select the grid calculation expression